ProstoKust/Console/README.md

     }
 }
 ```
-Then, when you press the space bar, new message is output to the console with the count number and adds 1 to her.
+Then, when you press the space bar, new message is output to the console with the count number and adds 1 to count.